mayudev/revcord/README.md

 - [x] Bridge emoji[^1]
 - [x] Seamlessly display user information

-[^1]: Revolt to Discord works, but limited to 3 emojis displayed to stop bombing with links
+[^1]: Revolt to Discord works, but limited to 3 emojis displayed to stop bombing with links.
+Animated emojis from Revolt will convert to static due to limits on Revolt's image backend

 ![Screenshot - Revolt](docs/discord.png) ![Screenshot - Discord](docs/revolt.png)